Ex-DoF: Expansion of Action Degree-of-Freedom with Virtual Camera Rotation for Omnidirectional Image: Related Work

-Approaches have been also proposed for inter-robot transfer of RL policy\cite{guptaLearningInvariantFeature2017,devinLearningModularNeural2017,chenHardwareConditionedPolicies2018}.
-These studies demonstrated skill transfer across robotic arms with different kinematics, dynamics, or DoFs; however they occurred in a rather limited simulation environment.
-Although Kang \textit{et al}. \cite{kangHierarchicallyIntegratedModels2021} proposed an RL framework for navigation utilizing perceptual data collected by multiple robots, their aim is not a generalization to another action space with more dimensions.

-Approach of our work is transferred training of visual predictive model instead of IL or RL.
-A notable difference with above works is that transfer is demonstrated between robots with different DoFs: wheeled and arm robots.
-In addition, our method is proved to work well on a real robot as well as in the simulation.
+However, the aforementioned works did not aim for the generalization to another action space with more dimensions.
+A notable feature of our work is that the transfer is demonstrated between embodiments with a large DoF gap: wheeled (3-DoF) and arm (6-DoF) robots.
+In addition, our method is proved to work well on a real robot as well as in the simulator.